Unequal Error Protection for Digital Semantic Communication with Channel Coding: System Model

 Upon receiving the signal, the receiver attempts to recover a semantic bit sequence $\hat{\bm b} = [\hat{\bm q}_1^{\top},\cdots,\hat{\bm q}_M^{\top}]^{\top}\in\{0,1\}^{K}$ using channel decoding, as follows:

 where $g_{\rm dec}$ is the channel decoder, and ${\bm y}=[y_1,\cdots,y_T]^{\sf T}$ is a received signal vector.
 In our work, we assume that symbol demodulation is performed as a part of channel decoding.
-After reconstructing the semantic bit sequence, the receiver recovers each semantic feature through the dequantization process ${\sf Q}^{-1}$, as follows:
+From the reconstructed bits, the receiver recovers each semantic feature through the dequantization process ${\sf Q}^{-1}$, as follows:

 The recovered feature vector is then fed into the semantic decoder to reconstruct the original input data:

 where $f_{\bm{\theta}_{\rm dec}}$ denotes the semantic decoder parameterized by $\bm{\theta}_{\rm dec}$.